What You Need to Know Before Shaving Your Dog

 Double coated breeds require regular grooming.
 In the spring and fall they go through their shedding process which can be a lot to handle if you’re not prepared.
 Hair will get everywhere – not just little bits and pieces either, huge tufts at a time will come out.

 Maintaining a regular grooming schedule for double coated dogs is necessary.
-You can get a de-shedding tool like the Furminator (which is great for my German Shepherd mix, but it may not be the best choice for some breeds since it can pull too much hair), or you can take a trip to the groomer and let them do the heavy work.
+You can get a de-shedding tool like the Furminator (which is great for my German Shepherd mix with short hair, but it may not be the best choice for some longer haired breeds since it can pull too much hair at one time), or you can take a trip to the groomer and let them do the heavy work.

 Regular brushing does more than just remove extra fur.
 It helps keep your dogs hair in good condition by removing dirt, preventing tangles, and keeping their skin clean and irritant free.